 Out of the ashes of Chez Jules came a new and quite different kind of restaurant.
 Le Truc is located in Birmingham’s Southside district, part of the Arcadian complex.
-Despite its position in the midst of Chinatown, this new venue is assertively, flamboyantly and even a little mockingly, Frenchified.
+Despite its position in the midst of Chinatown, this eatery is assertively, flamboyantly and very ironically, Frenchified.

 [by Ahmed Ahmed]

 A visit to the restaurant’s tumblr website or a scroll through the team’s tweets is enough to give you an idea of the playful Gallic ethos that Le Truc is aiming for.
 I had an idea of what to expect before joining a friend there for Sunday lunch.
 And I wasn’t disappointed.